_______________________________

 (On this Day)

-Passed Away on August 9, 1948 at Age 63 from a Tooth Abscess
+Passed Away at Age 63 From a Tooth Abscess

 Jerry Garcia (Singer)

-Passed Away on August 9, 1995 at Age 53 from a Heart Attack
+Passed Away at Age of 53 From a Heart Attack

 Gregory Hines (Actor and Dancer)

-Passed Away on August 9, 2003 at Age 57 from Liver Cancer
+Passed Away at Age 57 From Liver Cancer

 Frank Gifford (Football)

-Passed Away on August 9, 2015 at Age 84 from Natural Causes
+Passed Away at Age 84 From Natural Causes

-Elected to the Football Hall of Fame in 1977
+Elected to the Pro Football Hall of Fame in 1977

-* Play-by-Play Announcer For Monday Night Football For 27 Years
+* The Play-by-Play Announcer For Monday Night Football on ABC For 27 Years

 80s Movies